Roberfazua/JAMA_API_Scripts/README.md

 <h2> INFO </h2>

-The scripts in this folder are used to get and connect with the JAMA API from Porsche Ebike Performance and log in Json and CSV files the request
+Scripts in this folder are used to get and connect with the JAMA API from Porsche Ebike Performance and log in Json and CSV files the request

 <h2> SPECIFICATIONS  & REQUIREMENTS </h2>